martinezvelascojavier/ADM_3_SEARCH_ENGINE/README.md

 `FILES CONTAINED`:

-* The file `HW3_GROUP_1.ipynb` contains a Jupyter Notebook with Questions 1-4, and Algorithmic Questions 7 of Homework 2 "Instagram Profiles & Posts".
+* The file `HW3_GROUP_1.ipynb` contains a Jupyter Notebook with Questions 1-4, and Algorithmic Questions 7 of Homework 3 Places in the world.
 * The file `command_line_question.sh` contains the answer to Question 6 in a .sh bash executable file.